Richard Grenville1

 Last Edited=12 Jul 2006

-Thomas Pitt, 2nd Lord Camelford, Baron of Boconnoc was born on 19 February 1775.1 He was baptised on 20 February 1775 at Boconnoc, Cornwall, England.1 He was the son of Thomas Pitt, 1st Lord Camelford, Baron of Boconnoc and Anne Wilkinson.1 He died on 10 March 1804 at age 29 at Little Holland House, Kensington, London, England, from wounds received in a duel three days earlier against a Captain Thomas Best.1 He was buried on 17 March 1804 at St. Anne's Church, Soho, London, England.1 His will was probated in August 1804.1
+Thomas Pitt, 2nd Lord Camelford, Baron of Boconnoc was born on 19 February 1775.1 He was the son of Thomas Pitt, 1st Lord Camelford, Baron of Boconnoc and Anne Wilkinson.1 He was baptised on 20 February 1775 at Boconnoc, Cornwall, EnglandG.1 He died on 10 March 1804 at age 29 at Little Holland House, Kensington, London, EnglandG, from wounds received in a duel three days earlier against a Captain Thomas Best.1 He was buried on 17 March 1804 at St. Anne's Church, Soho, London, EnglandG.1 His will was proven (by probate) in August 1804.1

 On his death, his barony became extinct.1 Lord rosebery wrote that 'his was a turbulent, rakehelly, demented existence.
 He revived in his person all the pranks and outrage of the Mohawks.
 Bull terriers, bludgeons, fighting of all kinds were associated with him; riots of all kinds were as the breath of his nostrils.1'